The-Dev-Sehaj/Foodly.ai/README.md

   - What was discussed / coaching moments
   - Tips to remember for next time
   - Ingredients list
-- Delete any session — it is permanently removed from Supabase and Foodly will no longer reference it in future sessions
+- Delete any session — it is permanently removed from Supabase and foodly will no longer reference it in future sessions

 ### AI Recipe Generator
-- **Recipes tab** — type any request ("spicy chicken tacos", "quick vegan pasta", "15-minute dinner") and Foodly generates a full recipe using Gemini 2.5 Flash Lite
+- **Recipes tab** — type any request ("spicy chicken tacos", "quick vegan pasta", "15-minute dinner") and foodly generates a full recipe using Gemini 2.5 Flash Lite
 - Each recipe is saved to your account and displayed as a card
 - Tap a card to expand it inline and see:
   - Ingredient list with quantities (displayed as chips)